THREEhundo/dom-manipulation/odin_on_rails/javascript-exercises-master/palindromes/README.md

 ### Thoughts

 I had an issue with wordArray and reversedArray both giving the same reversed output of the array.
 I realized that they were both pointing to the same array in memory.
 It was a simple fix that required me to change wordArray in the if statement.

+Changing the answer to the given solution showed that I could refactor even more.
+Got rid of the if else and just used a type conversion comparison to do so.